vrishabhparmar/react-tutorial/React.md

 ```

-Here, you’re not telling React how to change the button text.
+- Here, you’re not telling React how to change the button text.
 You’re simply saying:

 “If clicked is true → show ‘Clicked!’, else → show ‘Click me’.”

-React automatically updates the DOM when the state changes.
+- React automatically updates the DOM when the state changes.
 You describe what the UI should be, not how to change it.

 #### Why declarative is Better

-You describe what you want rather than you telling how to do it.
+- You describe what you want rather than you telling how to do it.
-React handles DOM updates rather than you manually update DOM
+- React handles DOM updates rather than you manually update DOM
-Easier to read and maintain rather than impleratove which is Harder to debug and modify
+- Easier to read and maintain rather than impleratove which is Harder to debug and modify
-Scales well for complex UIs while implerative gets messy as app grows
+- Scales well for complex UIs while implerative gets messy as app grows

-4. Strong community and ecosystem
+4. `Strong community and ecosystem`:
 React is widely used and supported.
 You get many libraries, tools, and tutorials, which makes development faster and easier.

-5. Supports modern app needs
+5. `Supports modern app needs`:
 React is perfect for Single Page Applications (SPAs) — where content updates dynamically without full page reloads.
 It can also be used for mobile apps via React Native.